kingwell47/blog-ts-supabase/README.md

 3. **Create a new blog post**

-   - Click “New Blog” in the navigation bar.
+   - Click “New Blog” icon in the navigation bar.
    - Enter a Title and Content, then click **Create** to save.
    - You’ll be redirected back to the list where your post appears.